Sails (Part 2)

 Azure Cosmos DB API for MongoDB

-In the screenshots above I have been using local disk storage and the sails-disk adapter.
+In the screenshots above I had been using local disk storage with the sails-disk adapter.
+I updated the application to use the Azure Cosmos DB for MongoDB.

 Overview

-updated connections.js
+I updated connections.js

-updated model
+I updated the model

 /articles